potatodudedude/tp/docs/DeveloperGuide.md

 module-tutorial list.
 In addition, if after the deletion, a tutee does not belong to any module-tutorial group, that tutee will be automatically deleted.

-The behaviour of the sort feature can be seen below.
+The behaviour of the deleteMod feature can be seen below.

 <puml src="diagrams/DeleteModSequenceDiagram.puml alt="DeleteMod Sequence Diagram" />